openstack-archive/sahara-specs/specs/kilo/edp-add-oozie-shell-action.rst

   too heavyweight and not everyone knows it.

 * Modify the Sahara source.
 A savvy user might extend Sahara EDP themselves to get the desired functionality.
-Howerver, not everyone is a developer or has the time to understand Sahara enough to do this.
+However, not everyone is a developer or has the time to understand Sahara enough to do this.

 * Submit a bug or a blueprint and wait for the Sahara team to address it.